Minnesota Twins: Radio and television

 On April 1, 2007, Herb Carneal, the radio voice of the Twins for all but one year of their existence, died at his home in Minnetonka after a long battle with a list of illnesses.
 Carneal is in the broadcasters wing of the Baseball Hall of Fame.

+In October 2024, as a result of bankruptcy proceedings involving former broadcaster Diamond Sports Group, Major League Baseball's local media division announced that it would take over the production and distribution of Twins games starting with the 2025 season; the Twins would later announce a deal to simulcast ten regular season games on Minneapolis-St. Paul Fox station KMSP-TV and Gray Media stations in the Twins' outer markets.

-The television rights are held by Bally Sports North with Dick Bremer as the play-by-play announcer and former Twin, 2011 National Baseball Hall of Fame inductee, Bert Blyleven as color analyst.
-They are sometimes joined by Roy Smalley, Justin Morneau and Jack Morris.
+Prior to 2025, the television rights were held by Bally Sports North (now FanDuel Sports Network North) with Dick Bremer as the play-by-play announcer.
+Former Twins players Roy Smalley, Justin Morneau, Glen Perkins, and LaTroy Hawkins served as analysts.

+In 2024, the Twins announced that Provus would move to TV play-by-play following the retirement of Dick Bremer who eventually moved to an advisory role in the front office.
+Atteberry replaced Provus on the radio side.

 Bob Casey was the Twins first public-address announcer starting in 1961 and continuing until his death in 2005.
 He was well known for his unique delivery and his signature announcements of "No smoking in the Metrodome, either go outside or quit!" (or "go back to Boston", etc.), "Batting 3rd, the center-fielder, No. 34, Kirby Puckett!!!" and asking fans not to 'throw anything or anybody' onto the field.